What is polio?

 Polio in Australia

 Polio used to affect significant numbers of people and caused some deaths.
 Australia began mass vaccination against polio in 1956, and the country's last polio epidemic was in 1961-62.
 Australia was officially declared polio-free in 2000.

 Today, many people who have survived polio experience problems known as the 'late effects' of polio, or post-polio syndrome.
 Read more here about the late effects of polio.

 If you have symptoms of polio, see a doctor immediately.

-If your doctor suspects polio based on your symptoms, you will be asked if you've travelled to a country where people still have polio or contacted someone who has.
+If your doctor suspects polio based on your symptoms, you will be asked if you have travelled to a country where people still have polio or contacted someone who has.

 Your doctor will confirm a polio diagnosis by taking a sample from the throat, stool (poo) or cerebrospinal fluid (the fluid surrounding the brain and spinal cord).

 Treatment aims to help people with polio recover and to prevent complications.
 Depending on the severity of the condition, treatment may include: